trychlos/TheToolsProject/doc/1-Concepts.md

 - the commands are agnostic between environments;

-This is very important and a great added value of The Tools Project, so let emphasize this:
+This is very important and a great added value of TheToolsProject, so let emphasize this:

     All comands written in the applications scripts are environment-agnostic: they do not change when the script is moved from an environment to another.